๐Ÿ“‹

 Salad (side)2 cups1-1.5 cupsSalad calculator

-The "as main" column is for when that food is the centerpiece.
-The "as one of several" column applies when you're serving multiple food types.
-This distinction matters enormously: if you're serving pizza and wings and nachos, you don't need a full pizza serving, a full wing serving, and a full nacho serving per person.
-Each food gets reduced by about 30-40%.
+The "as main" column is the full serving for when that food is the centerpiece.
+The "as one of several" column applies when you serve multiple food types.
+The distinction is the same 1-pound math in disguise: serving pizza and wings and nachos does not mean a full pizza serving plus a full wing serving plus a full nacho serving per person, because that would be two to three pounds of food.
+Cut each food by about 30-40% so the totals still land near a pound.

 The Four Multipliers That Change Everything

-The serving sizes above assume a standard situation: adults, a typical mealtime party, one or two food items.
-Four variables push those numbers up or down significantly.
+The 1-pound rule and the serving sizes above assume a standard case: adults, a meal-time party, one or two food items.
+Four variables push the pound up or down.
+Apply them to the total, then split the adjusted total back into protein, sides, and starters.

 1. Appetite Level

-• Light appetite (reduce by 25%): Guests who ate recently, cocktail-hour parties, afternoon events, mixed-age crowds with many children
+• Light appetite (reduce 25%, about 12 oz per adult): guests who ate recently, afternoon events, mixed-age crowds with many children.

-• Hungry guests (increase by 25%): Active events (sports, outdoor activities), late-night parties, events where food is the main attraction, long events over 4 hours
+• Hungry guests (increase 25%, about 20 oz per adult): active events such as sports or outdoor work, late-night parties, events where the food is the main attraction, or anything running past 4 hours.

 2. Event Format

-• Sit-down meal: Plan for 100% of guests.
-Everyone eats at the same time and expects a full serving.
+• Sit-down meal: plan the full pound for 100% of guests.
+Everyone eats at the same time and expects a full plate.

-• Open house / drop-in (3-4 hour window): Plan for 65-75% of guests eating at any one time.
-People arrive, eat, socialize, and leave at different times.
+• Open house or drop-in (3-4 hour window): plan for 65-75% of guests eating at any one time, since people arrive, eat, and leave on staggered schedules.
+On 60 confirmed guests that is about 42 effective eaters.

-Most hosts treat open-house events like sit-down dinners and end up with 25-30% too much food.
-If your graduation party, holiday open house, or weekend cookout has a loose 3-hour attendance window, use the 70% rule.
+Most hosts run an open house but order like it is a sit-down dinner, which leaves them 25-30% over.
+If a graduation party, holiday open house, or weekend cookout has a loose 3-hour attendance window, size the food for 70% of the guest list.

 3. Guest Demographics